martijnvogten/pojoquery/README.md

 Although lazy loading has its obvious benefits (i.e. no need to specify which linked entities to load beforehand), the drawbacks are significant:
 - all business logic must be contained in a session
-- we cannot serialize objects easily to JSON, XML
+- we cannot serialize objects easily to JSON, XML, [GWT](https://developers.google.com/web-toolkit/articles/using_gwt_with_hibernate)
 - proxy classes kill `instanceof`, `getClass` and complicate debugging
 - overall increased complexity